 Bonus: Employees get a 30% discount and can take home a free bag of coffee every week.

 Learn more about Starbucks's tuition reimbursement program here.

 For the last few years, Chipotle has partnered with a company called Guild Education to offer tuition reimbursement at a number of accredited online universities, such as the University of Florida, Wilmington University, and the University of Denver.
 That's a pretty sweet benefit ... but that's not all!

-Just this year, Chipotle has opened up its tuition reimbursement program to allow employees to attend just about any accredited college university—either online or in-person.
+Last year, Chipotle opened up its tuition reimbursement program to allow employees to attend just about any accredited college university—either online or in-person.